By Stanisha Parker |Staff Writer|

 In order to answer this question, one has to know what an open relationship is.

-Open relationships are defined as “a committed relationship between two individuals who want to share a life together, but agree to a non-monogamous lifestyle,” according to Open Relationships, website featuring detailed information about polyamory.
+Open relationships are defined as “a committed relationship between two individuals who want to share a life together, but agree to a non-monogamous lifestyle,” according to Open Relationships, a website featuring detailed information about polyamory.

 The concept is that both partners are allowed to date and have romantic or physical involvements with other people if desired.

 An interviewee, who will remain under the pseudonym “Joe Jack” for anonymity, explained his relationship.

 “My partner and I came to the agreement about opening our relationship when he expressed a desire to sleep with other friends, but didn’t want to break up,” said Jack.